Quicklinks: please click on the links to visit the answers:

 First, take a look at our visiting webpages to choose the area and activities you're interested in.
 Then Plan your journey to the Lake District, with many options to travel by train, bus, electric vehicle, bike and more.

 Help us look after the National Park by choosing to travel by bus, train, bike, electric vehicles or on foot.
-We have a range of Travel options.
+See Lake District car park location and payment details.

-If you choose to come by car, please park in Designated car parks.
+If you choose to come by car, please use a car park.

 You can charge your electric vehicle at our Electric car hire and charging points based across the Lake District National Park.